 If you prefer, you can also grill London Broil, adding a depth of flavor and smokiness to the meat.

 The first step is to marinate the meat for at least thirty minutes before grilling it.
 Any simple marinade will do.
-I prefer to use a marinade with olive oil, balsamic vinegar, soy sauce, and garlic powder.
+I prefer to use a marinade with olive oil, Worcestershire sauce, balsamic vinegar, soy sauce, brown sugar, and garlic powder.

 After taking the meat out of the marinade, lightly season it with salt and pepper before putting it on the grill.
 Make sure the grill is heated to 450 degrees F. Grill the meat for 5-8 minutes on each side.
 Use a digital meat thermometer to check the internal temperature.

 Remove the meat from the grill.
 Let it rest on the cutting board for 10-15 minutes.
-After resting, you can slice the London Broil against the grain.
+After resting, you can slice the London Broil against the grain for extra juicy meat.

-How to Make London Broil in the Oven
+How to Cook a London Broil in Oven

 After resting in the marinade for 30 minutes to an hour, remove the meat and put it into a baking dish or a roasting pan.